Check Your Zoning

 How To Check Your Zoning:

-To check your zoning, click on the link to access the GIS Mapping.
+To check your zoning, click on the link to access the Belleville Zoning Map.
 This viewer is prepared for purposes of convenience only, and for accurate reference recourse should be to the original By-laws.

 Once you have identified what zone the property is, refer to the corresponding zoning by-law to determine the permitted uses and standards.
 Click here to find the zoning by-laws.